dahak-metagenomics/dahak/workflows/README.md

 <img width="500px" src="/resources/WorkflowFlowchartOriginal.png" />

-Currently, each workflow component has its own snakefile.
-Eventually, dahak workflows will consist of a single master snakefile calling sub-makefiles.
+Each workflow has its own Snakefile.
+The Snakefile is composed of a list of simple rules that specify how an input file is turned into an output file.

 The following workflows are required deliverables:
 * Taxonomic characterization of bulk metagenome data sets with the sourmash tool against public and private reference databases;